-Office Hours: My office hours are Mondays, 2:00-3:00PM, Wednesdays 2:00PM-4:00PM, or by appointment.
+Office Hours: My office hours are Tuesdays 1-2PM and Thursdays 2-3PM in Keene-Flint 230; or by appointment.
 You are highly encouraged to attend office hours at least once during the semester.
 I would like to get to know each of you individually.
+Please make sure to wear a mask when attending office hours.
+If you would prefer to attend office hours via Zoom, feel free to email me and use this link: https://ufl.zoom.us/j/8985099947